-which appeared in this journal last week.
 Correspondent, Sweden.
-The objects of the International Council of Nurses are (a) to provide a means of communication between the nurses of all nations and to afford facilities for the interchange of international hospitality; (b) to provide opportunities for nurses to meet together from all parts of the world to confer upon questions relating to the welfare of their patients and their profession.
+The objects of the International Council of Nurses are (a) to provide a means of communication between the nurses of all nations and to afford facilities for the international council of Nurses. for the interchange of international hospitality; (b) to provide opportunities for nurses to meet together from all parts of the world to confer upon questions relating to the welfare of their patients and their profession.
 Membership is open to any National Council of Nurses, formed of representative societies and institutions of nurses provided that their constitution is in harmony with the basis of the constitution of the International Council.
-In order to facilitate the representative nurse to represent any country as an Hon.
+In order to facilitate the representation of the different countries in the International Council the Executive Committee is authorized to elect some representative nurse to represent any country as an Hon.
 Vice-President until such time as a National Council shall be fully organized.

 Home Sister.
 Try the following recipe for Coffee Cream.
-Soak $\frac{1}{2}$ oz. of gelatine in cold water for half an hour, then pour upon it half a gill of strong coffee, boiling hot, add $\frac{1}{4}$ lb. of sugar, stir this until dissolved and then strain the liquid into an earthenware pan.
+Soak $\frac{1}{2}$ oz. of gelatine in cold water for half an hour, then pour upon it half a gill of strong coffee, boiling hot, add the of sugar, stir this until dissolved and then strain the liquid of stigar, stir this until dissorbed and their strain the inquide into an earthenware pan.
 Set this in iced water, and when the mixture is beginning to thicken, pour in three quarters of a pint of cream, or three quarters of a pint of good milk.
 Stir it regularly and evenly for about ten minutes, or until it is thick, and then turn into a glass dish.